TomConlin/Semantic_Exchange_Format/README.md

 A `path` in a graph is an alternating sequence of nodes and edges.
-In the directed rooted trees proposed here, there is exactly one path from the root node to each leaf node.
+In the directed rooted trees proposed here, there is exactly one path from the root node to each and every leaf node.
-Furthermore, unlike the shrubs themselves which are unordered lists of unordered lists, the set of all paths in a tree is a single unordered list of distinctly ordered lists.
+Furthermore, unlike these short trees themselves which are unordered lists of unordered lists, the set of all paths in a tree is a single unordered list of distinctly ordered lists, where the order comes from the constraint of using directed edges.

 A collection of trees (forest) may have their sets of paths (ordered lists) all collected together.